anyoptimization/pymoo/docs/source/interface/result.md

 pop = res.pop
 ```

 The values from the final population can be extracted by using the `get` method.
-The population object is used internally and store information for each individual.
+The population object is used internally and stores information for each individual.
 The `get` method allows returning vectors or matrices based on the provided properties.

 ```{code-cell} ipython3
 pop.get("X")